acf-extended/ACF-Extended/README.md

 **[Flexible Content](https://www.acf-extended.com/features/fields/flexible-content)** **(FREE / PRO)**

 Displayed an enhanced version of the native Flexible Content field.
-Dozens of new settings and settings were added, allowing developers to create the most advanced page builder and fully control the field’s behavior.
+Dozens of new settings and settings were added, allowing developers to create the most advanced page builder and fully control the field's behavior.

 **[Forms](https://www.acf-extended.com/features/fields/forms)**